Special Needs Play Day

 First Tuesday of Each Month, 6:30p-8:30p

 Questions?
-Contact Thomas O’Connor at
+Contact Todd Myers 952-220-6581 at .

 There are many ways to engage and make a difference through our Barnabas Special Needs Ministry:

 Our inclusion program gives kids with special needs (birth through elementary school) the opportunity to attend Sunday School with their peers.
 Sometimes extra support or breaks are needed to be successful.
 Most volunteers work with just one student, supporting as needed and being available for breaks the child needs.
-Training is available, and an Inclusion Coordinator is available for support during the 10:40a Eden Prairie services.

 Questions?
 Contact Michael Crawford: